Azure-Samples/sftp-creation-template/README.md

 </a>

 ## Overview
+This template demonstrates an on-demand SFTP server using Azure Container Instances ([ACI](https://docs.microsoft.com/en-us/azure/container-instances/)).
+The template will generate two container groups:
+1. **create-share-group** is a container group that acts as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) by generating the second container group and an [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) account (based on the [101-aci-storage-file-share template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-aci-storage-file-share))
-This template demonstrates an on-demand SFTP server using an Azure Container Instance (ACI).
-It creates a Storage Account and a File Share via the Azure CLI using another ACI (based on the 101-aci-storage-file-share template also in this repository).
-This File Share is then mounted into the main ACI to provide persistent storage after the container is terminated.
+2. **sftp-group** is a container group with a mounted [Azure File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share).
+The Azure File Share will provide persistent storage after the container is terminated.

 `Tags: Azure Container Instance, az-cli, sftp`